 - Non-GMO ingredients

 Just like the Advance formula, the Pro-Advance also has glowing reviews from parents with most giving it a perfect score.
 A lot of mom who weaned from breastfeeding, or chose to supplement, went with the Pro-Advance formula and were very happy with the way their baby thrived on it.
+With Similac Advance vs. Pro Advance, they both have awesome reviews and are loved by parents and babies.

 What is the difference between Similac Advance vs Pro Advance?